afeld/python-public-policy/syllabus.md

 If the submission showed effort, feedback will be given through [annotations in {{lms_name}}](https://www.iup.edu/instructional-design/brightspace-information-hub/add-annotations-to-student-submissions-in-d2l-assignments.html).

 For submissions that showed effort and were on time, the assignment can be resubmitted to improve the score.
-This will be due before the next class (the `End Date` on Assignments in {{lms_name}}), and can be resubmitted through {{lms_name}}.
+This will be due before the next class — see the [schedule](#schedule) — and can be resubmitted through {{lms_name}}.

 Requests for extensions will only be considered if made before the deadline.